lionel87/fast-tree-builder/README.md

 ## Features

-- **Efficient Tree Building**: The package utilizes an optimized algorithm to construct trees efficiently in `O(n)` time, while maintaining good performance.
+- **Efficient Tree Building**: Using an optimized algorithm to construct trees in `O(n)` time.

-- **Bi-Directional Tree Traversal**: Traverse the built tree in both directions, enabling easy navigation between parent and child nodes.
+- **Bi-Directional Tree Traversal**: Pointers for parent and children both created for the nodes.

-- **Robust TypeScript Type Definitions**: Leverage type safety through extensive TypeScript type definitions.
-The package includes precise type annotations to improve code reliability and developer workflow.
+- **Robust TypeScript Type Definitions**: Type safety through extensive TypeScript type definitions which helps code reliability and developer workflow.

-- **Fully Customizable Node Structure**: Tailor the structure of the nodes in the built tree to meet your specific requirements.
-You have the freedom to define data, parent, and children key names according to your application's needs.
+- **Fully Customizable Node Structure**: The structure of the nodes in the built tree is customizable to meet your specific requirements.
+You have the freedom to define `data`, `parent`, and `children` key names according to your application's needs.
 To avoid circular references, parent links can be turned off which helps generating JSON data.

-- **Works on Any Iterable Data**: Designed to handle arrays, sets, and other iterable data structures efficiently, ensuring broad applicability.
+- **Works on Iterables**: Designed to handle arrays, sets, and other iterable data structures out of the box ensuring broad applicability.

-- **No Sorting Required**: The algorithm does not require your input data to be sorted, saving you preprocessing time and effort.
+- **No Sorting Required**: The algorithm does not require your input data to be sorted (eg. parent must come before children), saving you preprocessing time and effort.

-- **Flexible Key and Parent Key Types**: You can use any JavaScript value for identifying items.
+- **Flexible Key Types**: You can use any JavaScript value for identifying items.
 Relations checked with strict (`childKey === parentKey`) comparison.

-- **Multiple Root Nodes**: Can efficiently construct trees with multiple root nodes, accommodating scenarios that necessitate distinct, separate tree structures within the same dataset.
+- **Multiple Root Nodes**: Can construct multiple distinct trees.
+Handy when the intent is to handle the set as one tree, but a 'virtual' root item is not present among the items to couple them together.
+The 'roots' becomes your virtual root in this case.

 - **Map of Nodes**: Beside the root nodes you can retrieve a `Map` object containing the nodes of the built tree, enabling easy entry on any point of the tree.